jgengo/intra-events-notify/README.md

 2. **Add the bot to your group** and make it an admin
 3. **Get the group ID** by sending a message and checking `https://api.telegram.org/bot<BOT_TOKEN>/getUpdates`

-## 📝 Webhook Format
+## Webhook Format

-Your intranet should send POST requests to `/webhooks/events` with this format:
+The 42 intranet should send POST requests to `/webhooks/events` with this format:

 -- TODO